shakes76/PatternFlow/recognition/s4532810-YOLO-xspinella/README.md

 - Ground truth segmentations are converted to box specification (Cx, Cy, w, h) with the utils_lib function Mask_To_Box
 - Classification csvs are converted into class labels (0 for not melanoma, 1 for melanoma) with the Find_Class_From_CSv utils_lib function
 - YOLOv5-format txt file labels are created for each image in the dataset with Dataloader member Create_YOLO_Labels
+- The Training/Validation/Test split is as per the ISIC 2017 dataset.

 ## Problems Faced
 - box loss decreasing, but obj loss and class loss increase